Body Parts Activities for Kids (Free Printable)

 Body Part Memory Game

-This game is great for not only teaching children about their body parts but also helping them practice memory skills.
+This game is great for teaching children about their body parts and helping them practice memory skills.
 Draw several pictures of different body parts on individual cards (or download human body parts flashcards here).
 Set up all the cards face down in rows and ask your child to turn over two cards at a time.
 If they match, then they get to keep both cards.
 If not, then flip them back over so that your child can try again.
 Keep playing until all the matches have been made.

 Body Part Relay Race

-For this activity, you’ll need two teams of two players each (or more depending on how many kids you have).
-Have each team line up side by side facing away from one another.
+For this activity, you’ll need two teams of two players each (or more, depending on how many kids you have).
+Have each team line up side by side, facing away from one another.
 On “Go!” have one player from each team run around to the other end of the room and back while shouting out different body parts as they go (e.g., nose, elbow, knee).
 The first team to shout out all their body parts correctly wins.

 Play Simon Says